ionixjunior/ionixjunior.dev/src/content/en/posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 +++
 layout: post
-title:  "The Human Side of Software Engineering: Reflections on Growth and Impact"
+title = "The Human Side of Software Engineering: Reflections on Growth and Impact"
 date:   2025-01-31
 translations: ["pt"]
 tags: ["career"]